Evolution of YOLO Object Detection Model From V5 to V8

 3. Feature Extraction: Each cell is passed through a convolutional neural network (CNN) to extract features.
 This CNN is pre-trained on a large dataset of images to learn features that can be used for object detection.

-4. Objectness Score: Whether an item is present in a cell is determined by the objectness score that is predicted for each cell.
+4. Objectness Score: The objectness score that is predicted for each cell determines whether an item is present in a cell .
 This is done using a logistic regression function, which predicts the probability of an object being present in the cell.

 5. Class Probability: For each cell that predicts an object, YOLO predicts the class of the object and its probability.
 This is done using a softmax function, which computes the conditional probability of the object belonging to each class.

 6. Bounding Box: For each cell that predicts an object, YOLO also predicts the bounding box that encloses the object.
-The bounding box is anticipated in relation to the cell size and is represented by its center coordinates, width, and height.
+The bounding box is anticipated about to the cell size and is represented by its center coordinates, width, and height.

 7. Non-Maximum Suppression: To remove redundant bounding boxes and improve the accuracy of the detections, YOLO performs non-maximum suppression (NMS) on the predicted bounding boxes.
 NMS removes all the overlapping bounding boxes with a lower confidence score.